Codecademy/docs/content/general/concepts/abstract-syntax-tree/abstract-syntax-tree.md

 ## Tokens

-Tokenization is the process of breaking source code into its fundamental elements (tokens).
-The source code can be thought of as an array of such tokens.
+Tokenization is the process of breaking source code into an array of fundamental elements, or tokens.
 The AST is a graph of these tokens, specifically arranged to preserve the context of each element.

 For example, in some languages, `=` is both a comparison operator and an assignment operator.
-Simple tokenization will represent the symbol `=` but not communicate its function in the program.
-In an AST, the token's position in the tree and relation to other tokens is also represented.
-So, examining the tree indicates the difference between assigning `a` to `b`,`a = b`, on a line by itself and comparing `a` and `b` using an `if` conditional, `if a = b then ...`, even when `=` is the same token in both cases.
+Therefore, tokenization will represent the symbol `=` but not communicate its function in the program.
+In an AST, the token's position in the tree, along with its relation to other tokens, is also represented.
+So, examining the tree indicates the difference between assigning `a` to `b` with `a = b` on a line by itself and comparing `a` and `b` using an `if` conditional, `if a = b then ...`, even when `=` is represented by the same token in both cases.

 If we look at the following pseudocode: